 What is a Job?

-Chainlink nodes require jobs to be added to do anything useful, for example, posting asset price data on-chain.
-The supported job types are:
+Chainlink nodes require jobs to do anything useful.
+For example, posting asset price data on-chain requires jobs.
+Chainlink nodes support the following job types:

 Jobs are represented by TOML specifications.